gantsign/development-environment/docs/_docs/getting-started.md

 ## Change your password

-Once provisioning is complete you need to change your password.
-Login using the username `dev` and password `dev`.
-You'll then be prompted to change your password.
+Once provisioning is complete you need to set your password.
+Login using the username `dev`.
+You'll then be prompted to set your password.

 Pick a strong password and don't reuse another password (e.g. don't use your Windows password).
 This password will be used to secure access to saved